 - $30 million

-An example of a fully protected intersection was recently completed at Albert and Lansdowne streets in Melbourne—watch a video about this intersection.
+An example of a protected intersection was recently completed at Albert and Lansdowne streets in Melbourne—watch a video about this intersection.